tulasidamarla/kubernetes/README.md

 # kubernetes

-Working With Pods
+## Pods
--

 - In Virtualization world the atomic unit of scheduling is `VM`, in docker it is the `container`, whereas in kubernetes it is `pod`.
-- Pod is a highlevel construct than a container, but it is much simpler(or smaller) than a VM.
+- Pod is a high level construct than a container, but it is much simpler(or smaller) than a VM.
 - A pod consists of one or more containers.
 If multiple services need to be coupled, then having multiple containers in a pod is better.
 - We deploy a pod to a cluster by defining it in a manifest file.
 Manifest file is passed to the api-server using cli to the scheduler.
 Scheduler deploy the pods to a node.
 - Depending on the manifest file, a pod may contain one or more containers.